Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 And the ability to remain focused on a task plays a big part in managing your time efficiently.

-For example, the desktop, laptop or tablet required to complete an assignment is exactly the same piece of technology that is the source of some the biggest time-sucks and distractions in our lives.
+But that can be tough when the desktop, laptop or tablet required to complete an assignment is exactly the same piece of technology that is the source of some the biggest time-sucks and distractions in our lives.

 You already know the ones I’m talking about, so there’s no point in listing them here.